Lily Gutierrez Memorial Fund

 To celebrate Lily's remarkable life of service, CLINIC welcomes donations to the Lily Gutierrez Memorial Fund.

 To make a donation, please click here.

 In memory of Lily Gutierrez, former CLINIC Regional Director and longtime Board Member, who devoted her life to serving migrants and newcomers, the Catholic Legal Immigration Network, Inc. (CLINIC) has created the Lily Gutierrez Memorial Fund.
-The fund will support an award presented at CLINIC’s annual conference for the best start-up immigration program in CLINIC’s network.
-It will also, depending on yearly funding, support yearly planning grants to charitable organizations that wish to initiate immigration programs in their communities.
+Contributions to the Lily Gutierrez Memorial Fund provide scholarships to the staff of CLINIC member agencies whose organizational budgets prohibit them from attending CLINIC’s annual convening.
+Scholarships are dependent on donations to this fund and we at as we can with your generous support

 Lily Gutierrez, a native El Pasoan and accredited immigration representative, was a vital figure in the Catholic Church's work with newcomers for 40 years, working at CLINIC since its inception in 1988 until 1998 and subsequently serving two terms on its board of directors from 2001 to 2007.
 Her legacy includes the countless individuals she helped immigrate to the United States, the families she reunited who now have made their lives in the United States because of her assistance, the foundation she laid for CLINIC’s network, the charitable immigration programs she established, and the working relationships she nurtured with immigration agencies nationwide.

 Lily was well-known and well-loved throughout the country.
 She began her career as an immigration legal-service provider with the U.S. Catholic Conference.
 A familiar face at the ports of entry, she welcomed newly arrived immigrants processed through the U.S. Consulate in Ciudad Juárez, Mexico, upon their first entry through the El Paso ports.